 Banchō Sarayashiki, The Dish Manor at Banchō

-When Okiku, a humble, beautiful and timid dishwashing servant thought she lost a plate, she made a grave, unrectifiable mistake that will be the death of her.
+When Okiku, a humble, beautiful, and timid dishwashing servant thought she lost a plate, she made a grave, uncorrectable mistake that will be her death of her.

 Okiku was tricked by Samurai Aoyama, a retainer of the master at Himeji Castle because his advances at her failed.
 He hid one of the house’s 10 most treasured plates and blamed Okiku for it.